 One of the Driest Places on Earth!

-After a particularly dry summer and autumn, driving to and from Farina across the arid lands of the South Australian Outback – driest part of the driest state in the driest continent on earth – there’s no mistaking the hardships faced by the early settlers in towns like Farina where today’s green and fertile pastoral country could be tomorrow’s dust bowl.
+This arid part of the South Australian Outback is the driest part of the driest state in the driest continent on earth.
+As we drove to and from Farina, it was easy to see the hardships faced by the early settlers in these outback towns.
+After a long, hot and dry summer, today’s green and fertile pastoral country could be tomorrow’s dust bowl.

-But the FRG’s hardy bunch of volunteers are putting Farina back on the map for a few weeks every year by offering their unique Bakery at the Back-of-Beyond experience!
+But the FRG’s hardy bunch of volunteers are putting Farina back on the map by offering their unique Bakery at the Back-of-Beyond experience!

 And that puts it well and truly on the map for THIS Aussie traveller!